High-accuracy sampling for diffusion models and log-concave distributions: Diffusion sampling

 \section{Diffusion sampling}

-A key insight is that sampling from the backward transition kernel~\eqref{eq:backward_kernel}, given access to score estimate $\scf_t$, is a special case of the setup of Section~\ref{sec:gaussian_tilts}, except that we only have approximately correct first-order evaluations.
+A key insight is that sampling from the backward transition kernel~\eqref{eq:backward_kernel}, given access to a score estimate $\scf_k$, is a special case of the setup of Section~\ref{sec:gaussian_tilts}, except that we only have approximately correct first-order evaluations.
 This leads to the template~\cref{alg:DM} for high-accuracy diffusion sampling.
-In the following subsections, we show how to choose $q_t$ and $\mathcal W_x^t$ for $t\in [T]$.
+Throughout this section, we adopt the following proposal distribution $\rhobar$: